ittiam-systems/libmpegh/README.md

 # Web Browser Plug-in Demo

-A demonstartion of integrating the MPEG-H 3D Audio decoder to browsers is added.
+A demonstartion of how the MPEG-H 3D Audio decoder may be integrated and used in browsers is added.
 Please refer to the document [`IA-MPEG-H-3D-Audio-Dec-Browser-Plugin-UG.doc`](web_plugin/IA-MPEG-H-3D-Audio-Dec-Browser-Plugin-UG.doc) for running the demo.

 ### Guidelines working with GitHub